 There are (quite literally) a lot of moving parts in the transportation industry, and NMFC updates are no exception!
 Roadrunner Freight is here to help simplify LTL shipping, from providing the latest NMFC updates to shipping best practices.
 Keep reading to learn more about NMFC numbers and the importance of understanding the updates!

 National Motor Freight Classification (NMFC) updates were developed and are monitored by the Commodity Classification Standards Board (CCSB).
 These updates are a voluntary standard that provides a comparison of commodities that are moving interstate, intrastate and within foreign commerce, similar to the concept of grouping or grading systems that serve many other industries.

-There are 18 classes that commodities are grouped into, ranigng from a low of class 50 to a high of class 500.
-All classes are based on an combination of 4 transportation characteristics, known as SLED:
+There are 18 classes that commodities are grouped into, ranging from a low of class 50 to a high of class 500.
+All classes are based on an combination of 4 transportation characteristics, known as "SLED."